shawnbrown/datatest/docs/getting_started.rst

      InvalidNumber(-25, 3184, county='Lake'),
      InvalidNumber(+8, 11771, county='Warren')

-If we've determined that these differences are acceptable, we can use the :meth:`acceptableDifference
+If we've determined that these differences are allowable, we can use the :meth:`allowSpecified
-<datatest.DataTestCase.acceptableDifference>` context manager so the
+<datatest.DataTestCase.allowSpecified>` context manager so the
 test runs without failing::

     def test_population(self):